CaitlynForster/CaitlynForster.github.io/printcut.md

 <img src="{{ 'assets/img/disc.png' | relative_url }}"/>

-artificial feeders aimed at testing the impacts of structural complexity on ants. central hole to place petri dish of bait
+Artificial feeders aimed at testing the impacts of structural complexity on ants. central hole to place petri dish containing bait in the centre.